 - Fill in the parameter using other controls such as Extent or Query Builder.

-- Spaces and special characters in the input and output values will show an error in the Geoprocessing pane or will be replaced by an underscore when the tool executes.
+- Spaces and special characters in the input and output values will show an error in the Geoprocessing pane or will be replaced by an underscore when the tool runs.

-- If the tool uses %scratchGDB% in the output path for a parameter, this project scratch geodatabase will be created if it does not exist during execution.
+- If the tool uses %scratchGDB% in the output path for a parameter, this project scratch geodatabase will be created if it does not exist during the running of the tool.

 - To write the output to the scratch workspace set at the model environment level, use %scratchworkspace% in the output path of a parameter.